matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 	- E(m, K<sub>e</sub>) = c where c will always be completely random.
 This is very difficult because randomness in computing is often just pseudorandomness.
 2. These random permutations are independent
 3. The ideal block cipher as a uniform probability distribution over the set of all possible block ciphers.
 	- The outcome of any given block is completely random.
-For example, in the English language, this would mean that all combinations of letters
+For example, in the English language, this would mean that all combinations of letters (bigrams, trigrams+) would have constant frequency with no noticeable variation.